bwsw/sj-platform/SJDocs/source/SJ_PlatformDeployment.rst

 These requirements are provided for deployment on Ubuntu 16.04 OS.

-Please, find detailed instruction in `the guide <http://streamjuggler.readthedocs.io/en/develop/SJ_Demo_Deployment.html>`_ .
+Please, find detailed instruction in `the guide on deployment on the virtual machine <http://streamjuggler.readthedocs.io/en/develop/SJ_Demo_Deployment.html>`_ .

 In case, any problems occur during the deployment, please, open an issue in the project `GitHub repository <https://github.com/bwsw/sj-platform/tree/develop>`_ and let the project team solve it.